Jules Joffrin

-Jules François Alexandre Joffrin (16 March 1846 – 17 September 1890) was a French politician.
+Jules François Alexandre Joffrin (/fr/; 16 March 1846 – 17 September 1890) was a French socialist activist and politician who was involved in the Paris Commune and later elected to the Chamber of Deputies for Seine (18891890).

+Biography

-Joffrin was born at Troyes.
-He served in the Franco-German War, was involved in the Commune, and spent eleven years in England as a political exile.
-He attached himself to the possibilist group of the socialist party, the section opposed to the root-and-branch measures of Jules Guesde.
-He became a member of the municipal council of Paris in 1885, and vice-president in 1888–1889.
+Joffrin was born in Vendeuvre-sur-Barse near Troyes.
+A mechanic by trade, he served in the Franco-Prussian War, was involved in the Commune, and spent eleven years in England as a political exile.
+First affiliated to the French Workers' Party, he attached himself to the more measured, "possibilist" group within the socialist movement, with the newly-founded Revolutionary Socialist Workers' Party, opposed to the root-and-branch measures of Jules Guesde.

+He became a member of the municipal council of Paris in 1882, and was vice-president in 1888–1889.
+He also served in the General Council of Seine for Grandes-Carrières in 18821884.

-Violently attacked by the Boulangist organs, L'Intransigeant and La France, he won a suit against them for libel, and in 1889 he contested the 18th arrondissement of Paris with General Boulanger, who obtained a majority of over 2000 votes, but was declared ineligible.
-Joffrin was only admitted to the Chamber after a heated discussion, and continued to be attacked by the nationalists.
-He died in Paris on 17 September 1890.
+Violently attacked by the Boulangist organs, L'Intransigeant and La France, he won a suit against them for libel, and in 1889 he contested the 18th arrondissement of Paris with General Boulanger, who obtained a majority of over 2,000 votes, but was in exile in Belgium and had been declared ineligible.
+Joffrin was only admitted to the Chamber of Deputies after a heated discussion and a vote to recognise him as the winner, and continued to be attacked by the nationalists.
+He died in Paris in 1890 and was buried at Père Lachaise Cemetery.

+Namesake

 A Paris Métro station, Jules Joffrin, is named in his honour.
 The station is located in Montmartre, near the town hall of the 18th arrondissement.